Cinnamon Vs Cassia

 Pro tip: Pair it with star anise or cloves for next-level depth.

 Is One Type of Cinnamon Better?
-(A DRUERA Perspective)

 Let’s settle this spice debate!
 While all cinnamons bring warmth and sweetness, your “best” pick depends on two things: how you use it and how much you consume.
 Here’s the tea: